pixa-pics/pixa-pics.github.io/README.md

 Philosophy is the science of estimating value, but technology is the value of estimating science.
 All that we perform in IT is described for humans and encoded for a machine, compassion, and vigilance are required to code along with knowledge.
 -Affolter Matias

+# Credit

+ * All emoji (Tweemoji) by Twitter
+ * Illustrations by Undraw and Manypixels
+ * Sound effects by Google
+ * Music on home page by Red Eclipse (video game) and in the editor by Nikola Tesla (inventor)